Bethenny Frankel Accuses Ex Jason Hoppy Of ‘Abusive Behavior’ As She Seeks Full Custody Of Daughter Bryn

 — Julia Hatton (@Findsuitablejob) March 4, 2019

-In his opening statement, Hoppy’s lawyer, Robert Wallack, admitted that some of Hoppy’s past actions were definitely wrong but since they agreed to joint custody on June 4, 2014, he thinks that they need to stick to the original agreement.
-He also pointed out that over the course of the past year, the couple has been able to communicate with one another and “it’s worked greatly.”
+In his opening statement, Hoppy’s lawyer, Robert Wallack, admitted that some of Hoppy’s past actions were definitely wrong.
+However, he mentioned that since they agreed to joint custody on June 4, 2014, he thinks that they need to stick to the original agreement.
+Wallack also pointed out that over the course of the past year, the couple has been able to communicate with one another — and “it’s worked greatly.”

 “While Bethenny wants to make it about their relationship and their issues, she is not mentioning that agreement is good for Bryn.
 Bryn is happy,” Wallack told the court.
 “She enjoys both her mom and her dad.
 As the saying goes, ‘If it ain’t broke, don’t fix it.'”

-Of course, Wallack also was quick to point out the fact that Bryn is almost 9-years-old and she seems to be doing great under their current agreement so he sees no reason that anything needs to change.
-After the opening statements by both lawyers, Hoppy took the stand and said that he regretted some of his actions towards Bethenny at the time and admitted that he wishes he didn’t email her some of nasty the things that he did.
+Of course, Wallack was quick to point out the fact that Bryn is almost 9 years old, and that she seems to be doing great under their current agreemen.
+With this in mind, Hoppy’s lawyer saw no reason for anything to change.

+After the opening statements made by both lawyers, Hoppy took the stand.
+He said that he regretted some of his actions towards Bethenny at the time, and admitted that he wishes he didn’t email her some of nasty the things that he did.

 “I just want to move on,” he told the court.